socialray/makahiki-ktuh/doc/installation-makahiki-unix.rst

   local all postgres trust

+The first line might be: "local all postgres peer".
+Change it to "local all postgres trust"

 Alternatively, you can create a .pgpass file containing the credentials for the user postgres.
 See the PostgreSQL documentation for more information on the .pgpass file.

+Linux users need to install the ``libpq-dev`` package using ``sudo apt-get install libpq-dev``.

 Install Memcache
 ----------------